 8. What should I register first, my business name or my domain name?

 Which should be registered first all depends on the vision for your own business and how important it is for both the business name and domain name to correlate.
 If you first register the business name, then find out that the same domain name is not available, you will have to choose something different.
 The same is true if the domain name is registered first and then finding out the business name you want to use is not available.
 This could result in you registering multiple domains and spending more money and time than necessary.
+For better Google ranks and SEO search results, the domain and company names should match.

 SMALL BUSINESS REGISTRATION